-- red orange (590-700 nm)
+- orange red (590-700 nm)

 Due to the characteristics of the Earth's atmosphere, solar radiation undergoes certain alterations to cross it and reach the surface.

-Diffused solar radiation
+Diffuse solar radiation

-Diffuse radiation represents the portion of solar radiation that has hit at least one particle of atmospheric gases by changing the angle of incidence and which, however, reaches the ground because it is directed at it.
+Diffuse radiation represents the portion of solar radiation that has hit at least one particle of atmospheric gases by changing the angle of incidence and that, however, reaches the ground because it is directed at it.

-Incidental solar radiation
+Incident solar radiation

 According to Lambert's law, the amount of radiation hitting the surface unit is proportional to the cosine of the angle of incidence.

 The maximum amount of incident solar radiation is obtained with perpendicular incidence, since the angle increases, both the surface affected by the same amount of radiation and the thickness of the atmosphere traversed by these increases.
-This creates the daily, annual and latitudinal variations in the irradiation.
+This creates the daily, annual and latitudinal variations in irradiation.

 Reflected solar radiation

 The albedo is the reflection coefficient c.
-The values of c are usually between 0 and 1 or are expressed as a percentage.
-It is given by the relation between the radiant energy reflected from a surface with respect to the incident energy.
-The Earth has an average value of 40% (c = 0.4).
-At the altitude of the Earth's albedo, we add the radiations reflected by atmospheric particles to space.
+Values for c are generally between 0 and 1 or expressed as a percentage.
+It is given by the relationship between the radiant energy reflected from a surface with respect to the incident energy.
+Earth has an average value of 40% (c = 0.4).
+At the altitude of the Earth's albedo, we add the radiation reflected by atmospheric particles into space.